flashxio/FlashX-doc/pages/FlashX-perf.md

 ![runtime](http://flashx.io/images/FlashGraph.vs.others.png)

 Figure 1.
-The runtime of FlashGraph vs. distributed graph engines in PageRank and weakly connected components.
+The speed of graph engines normalized to FlashGraph on the Twitter graph.

 Given such performance results, we can further demonstrate that FlashGraph is much more economical than distributed graph engines in the Amazon cloud. m2.4xlarge